The three purposes of bidding are to describe your hand, find the fit AND agree the contract.

 Where you have a hand with a lot of cards in one or two suits but less than 12 points you can use the Rule of Twenty.
 Add the points in your hand to the number of cards in your two longest suits, if the total is twenty or more you may open your longest suit.

 With balanced (flat) hands with 12 to 14 points bid 1NT.
 This is a precise description of your hand so do not deviate from the rule.
 11 or 15 points do not merit 1NT.

-If you hand is balanced and has 20 to 22 points bid 2NT.
+With a balanced hand and 20 to 22 HCP bid 2NT.

 For hands with 23 points or more bid 2C.
 The response to this bid is always at least 2D so that the opener can bid again.
 An opening of 2C is game forcing.
 This means bidding must continue until a game contract is found.
 The only exception is if the opener rebids 2NT which shows a flat hand.
 In this case if the responder has 2 points or less the bid can be passed.